LuchyDollar/alx-higher_level_programming/0x00-python-hello_world/README.md

-seems like python might be interesting
+Readme to my python task